 Some insurance companies offer discounts on loyalty, the longer you have stayed with them, the better rate you are eligible for.
 On that note, other companies also may offer new client pricing.
 It is always best to consult with your Insurance Broker about your options.

 The biggest mistake consumers make when purchasing insurance is not bundling their insurance policies.
 Insurance companies want all your insurance policies, not just half!
 By combining your home and car insurance you will be rewarded with substantial discounts.
 Some as high as 37% off the total cost of your insurance premiums!

-For more information on how to save on your insurance needs please see our Research Centre.
+For more information on how to save on your insurance needs please check out our insurance services.